bhochhi/think-guide/README.md

-Two thousand sixteen is a day way and I have never been prepared as I am today.
-Things came really late to me.
-When I said things, its realization of something you think important and taking action over it.
-There is no meaning of realization if you don't take any actions.
-In fact, nothing actually matters if you don't act upon it.
-But now, this is not the case.
-I feel I have grown today, I know its late but never late to start.
-I am not perfect but here is my chance to pursuit of perfection.

-This time, its different.
-Its not same as last year, where I think of resolution, continue to work up on for few months, achieved some results and done.
-This time, its not yearly resolution, its a journey I am going to make, not the destiny.
-I believe this is the meaning for my life.

-The goal of my life is to be happy, that's it and its that simple.
-However this goal is not my destiny that will be achieved at the end.
-My goal is ongoing along with my action.
-I achieve my goal along with my journey.
-This is a persuit of happiness.
-This is what I realized and which is this simple but took me big chunck of my adult life.

-Anyway, there is noting to regret.
-All I can do is keep connecting the dots, learn from the mistakes and keep move onto right direction.
-Now the final question is what is the right direction?
-Good, I think I figured this out too.
-Followings are actions and state of mind that makes my happy journey.

-* Read everyday
-* Write everyday
-* Take a problem as learning opportunity
-* Surround yourself with wise people
-* Take care of your family

-The list may grow but I don't want to think much on what are missing, I want to focus on what I know and put that into action.
-I am really thankful for the family I have, for the friends supporting me and for the mentors believing on me.
-These are the people so inspire me everyday and I am so lucky they are always around me.

-Happy new year 2016, everyone!!

 # think-guide

 Here I would like to gather all critical thingings and my thought process as well as how I see other do the same to reach certain conclusion.
 All my notes shall be greatly motivated by variety of personal experiences and observations.